MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>

 ### 8.1.5 Erasing the Installation Code
-**Note**: By default, you don't to process this step in this hands-on, except you need to update the programmed installation code.
+**Note**: By default, you don't need to process this step in this hands-on, except you need to update the programmed installation code.
 If you want to remove the install code from the device you just programmed, simply create an installation code file with the contents as below, and then execute the command to program this file into the target.
 ```
 Install Code: !ERASE!